scottoffen/fluenthttpclient/src/FluentHttpClient/README.md

 ```

 Apps targeting modern TFMs (such as .NET 5 and later) already include `System.Text.Json` and do not require this step.

+## When to Use FluentHttpClient

+While `HttpClient` is a powerful and flexible tool, building HTTP requests with it often involves repetitive boilerplate, manual serialization, and scattered configuration logic.
+FluentHttpClient addresses these pain points by providing a fluent, chainable API that reduces cognitive load and improves code readability.

+### Common HttpClient Challenges

+**Repetitive Configuration**
+Every request requires manually setting headers, query parameters, and content, often scattered across multiple lines.
+This makes it easy to miss required headers or forget encoding rules.

+**Manual Serialization**
+Converting objects to JSON, setting the correct `Content-Type`, and deserializing responses requires multiple steps and imports.
+Error-prone encoding and parsing logic often needs to be duplicated across your codebase.

+**Inconsistent Error Handling**
+Without a unified approach to handling success and failure responses, status code checks and logging logic tend to be duplicated or omitted entirely.

+**Lifetime and Reuse Concerns**
+Properly managing `HttpClient` lifetime, avoiding socket exhaustion, and reusing instances while still configuring per-request state requires careful planning and often leads to awkward patterns.

+### How FluentHttpClient Helps

+FluentHttpClient wraps `HttpClient` (you still manage the lifetime) and provides extension methods that let you configure requests in a single, readable chain:

+- **Fluent Configuration**: Add headers, query parameters, cookies, and authentication in a natural, discoverable flow
+- **Automatic Serialization**: Built-in JSON and XML serialization/deserialization with support for `System.Text.Json`, Native AOT, and custom options
+- **Response Handlers**: Attach success and failure callbacks directly in the request chain without breaking fluency
+- **Reduced Boilerplate**: Express the entire request lifecycle—configuration, sending, and deserialization—in a single expression

+FluentHttpClient can expresses the same logic in fewer lines, with better readability and no loss of functionality.
+All configuration, sending, error handling, and deserialization happen in a single fluent chain.